-Understanding mutual fund share classes is key to making smart investing decisions.
-If you’re socking money away in a retirement account, the odds are you’re investing in mutual funds.
+Mutual fund share classes can often be confusing for investors looking to save for retirement.
+Understanding how they work is key to making smart investing decisions.
+If you're socking money away in a retirement account, the odds are you're investing in mutual funds.
 Mutual funds allow investors to pool their money together and receive professional investment management.
 This means the managers of the fund are doing the stock or bond picking and managing risk in the portfolio.

 Before you invest in a mutual fund, it is critical that you understand the cost structure of the fund.
 Mutual funds are offered in a variety of share classes.
 The share class determines how and when the investor is charged for investing in the fund.
 It is important to note that it is not a grading scale so A does not mean better than C. Also, there are more share classes out there than are listed in this post.
 These are just the basics.